Atlético Junior: History

 This was the golden age of Colombian football commonly referred to as El Dorado, a time when the Dimayor was a "rebel league" unaffiliated with FIFA and many high-profile players from around the world broke their contracts and came to play.
 Junior were no exception, picking up players from Brazil, Argentina, Hungary and the Czech Republic in these years.
 But El Dorado eventually came to an end for Colombian football.

 A way ahead surfaced in the mid-1960s when a rift had again developed in Colombian football, this time between Adefutbol and the newly created Federación Colombiana de Fútbol, an organization devoted to developing professional football in the country.
 Adefutbol was still the official body in the eyes of FIFA and organized the national team in this period and additionally Colombian clubs did not enter the Copa Libertadores.
 Peace was finally made and the bulk of the amateur team that had attempted to qualify for the England World Cup signed up for Junior, who returned to the Dimayor in 1966.
 Junior have remained in the top level ever since.

 In 1977 Junior won their first Colombian championship, finishing first place in the Apertura.
-They won further championships in 1980, 1993, 1995, the 2004-II (Finalización), the 2010-I (Apertura), and the 2011-II (Finalizacion).
-Junior have appeared in the Copa Libertadores nine times (reaching the semi-finals in 1994), and the Copa Sudamericana and Copa CONMEBOL once each.
+They won further championships in 1980, 1993, 1995, the 2004-II (Finalización), the 2010-I (Apertura), the 2011-II (Finalizacion), the 2018-II (Finalización), the 2019-I (Apertura) and the 2023-II (Finalización).
+They also won Copa Colombia in 2015 and 2017.
+Junior have appeared in the Copa Libertadores eighteen times (reaching the semi-finals in 1994), the Copa Sudamericana 8 times (reaching the final in 2018), and the Copa CONMEBOL 1 time.

 Symbols

 Badge

-The team's badge has a Swiss shape; it's 6 cm wide by 8 cm tall, divided into two horizontal stripes.

-The inferior stripe is divided into 9 vertical white and red stripes.
-The superior part is another horizontal blue stripe where the stars are placed.
-The stars have 9 points; each star represents a league championships the team has won.
+The team's badge has a Swiss shaped; proportionally 6 wide by 8 tall, divided into two horizontal stripes.
+The inferior stripe is divided into nine alternating vertical red and white stripes.
+The superior part is an horizontal dark blue stripe where the stars are placed.
+Each of the five-pointed stars represents a league championships the team has won.
+Superimposed on the vertical bars of red and white, is a horizontal white stripe that reads JUNIOR.

 Flag

-Junior's flag is composed of 9 horizontal stripes representing the 9 stars they have now, 5 red and 4 white ones which alternate, the superior and the inferior ones are red.
+Junior's flag is composed of 9 horizontal stripes, 5 red and 4 white ones which alternate, the superior and the inferior ones are red.
 Overlapped on top of the strips there is a blue triangle.
 This triangle occupies all the wide of the flag on its vertical side.
-The white stars are superimposed on the triangle.
+The white five-pointed stars are superimposed on the triangle, symbolizing the Colombian championships won.